JuliaAudio/SampledSignals.jl/README.md

 ### SampleSource

 `SampleSource` is an abstract type representing a source of samples, which might for instance represent a microphone input.
 The `read` method just gives you a single frame (an 1xN N-channel `SampleBuf`), but you can also read an integer number of samples or an amount of time given in seconds.
-This package includes the `DummySampleSource` concrete type that is useful for testing the stream interface.
+This package includes the `SampleBufSource` type that is a useful example and also can be used to test your implementations of the stream interface.

 #### Methods